 Take note that nodes with cannabis buds that are established in the lower portion of the plant, which is away from the canopy, will develop and move forward to the flowering phase.
 However, since they don’t receive sufficient light, you can’t expect these buds to fully develop.
 This is why pruning is very important.
 You want to ensure that your plants are receiving adequate light.

 Pruning is easy, but you have to conduct a little research first to ensure that you’re doing it correctly.
-What you need to do is to trim away the buds and foliage of the plants that have grown bellow the canopy of your plant.
-By doing this, you are focusing all the energy into the canopy where the buds are receiving sufficient quality lighting.
+What you need to do is to trim away the buds and foliage of the plants that have grown below the canopy of your plant.
+By doing this, you are focusing all the energy on the canopy where the buds are receiving sufficient quality lighting.
 Buds that receive more light means that they’ll be able to develop denser, bigger, and more potent nugs.

 Aside from pruning, training is also an essential skill that every outdoor cannabis grower should learn.
-This will not only increase your yields, but it will also help your plants produce bigger buds.
+This will not only increase your yields but will also help your plants produce bigger buds.
 The advantage of doing this is that you’re controlling the growth of the plants.
 Generally, some stalks grow bigger than the others.
 These plants also grow in the shape of a menorah, where the main larger stalk is located in the highest center part.

 There are 2 common ways to train your cannabis plants.
 One is LST or low-stress training, while the other one is HST or high-stress training.
 LST involves tying down the top branches.
 This is done to encourage the other parts of the cannabis branches to grow and develop.
 Just like pruning, your goal is to ensure that your plant creates a more level canopy.